-SELFLESS SERVICE: PUT THE WELFARE OF THE NATION, THE ARMY AND YOUR SUBORDINATES BEFORE YOUR OWN.
+SELFLESS SERVICE: PUT THE WELFARE OF THE NATION, THE ARMY, AND YOUR SUBORDINATES BEFORE YOUR OWN.

-3-10.
-People often refer to the military as "the Service."
-Selfless service means doing what is right for the nation, the Army, the organization, and subordinates.
-While the needs of the Army and the nation should come first, it does not imply leaders should neglect their Families or themselves.
-To the contrary, such neglect weakens a leader and can cause the Army more harm than good.
+2-9.
+Selfless service means doing what is right for the Nation, the Army, the organization, and subordinates.
+While the needs of the Army and the Nation should come first, selfless service does not imply leaders should neglect their families or themselves.
+Unselfish, humble leaders set themselves apart as teammates who are approachable, trustworthy, and open to follower input and advice.
+Selfless leaders aspire to attain goals for the greater good, beyond their own interests and benefits.